LiamTalberg/StuQuestions-Question-Generator/ReadMe.txt

     - Uncomment line 167.
     - This will download the model when the program is executed.
     - However, this will require the model to re-downloaded every time the program is run.
-    - Thus the model can manually be downloaded from: "https://storage.googleapis.com/allennlp-public-models/structured-prediction-srl-bert.2020.12.15.tar.gz"
+    - Thus, the model can manually be downloaded from: "https://storage.googleapis.com/allennlp-public-models/structured-prediction-srl-bert.2020.12.15.tar.gz"
     - After downlading, place the model at the same level as the semanticQG.py script.

 - The code for the Template QG system is found within "templateQG.py"